Storyboard (Hurlements en faveur de Sade)

 2011

 This series is a sequence of drawings based on the script of Guy Debord’s cinematic debut Hurlements en faveur de Sade (1952).
-The work consists of a grid with twenty-four drawings in which texts from the script’s marginalia alternate with compositions based on the famously blank screen from Debord’s film.
+The work consists of a grid with twenty-eight drawings in which texts from the script’s marginalia alternate with compositions based on the famously blank screen from Debord’s film.

 Click here to see Debord’s film in full (via UbuWeb)